parca-dev/parca/proto/buf.md

 _query:_ is the service that allows you to query profiles from the service

 _scrape:_ is the service that allows you to retrieve information about scrape targets

+_telemetry_: is the service that receives telemetry data from the Agent, such as unhandled panics